wanyakrecipes/coft-web/content/library.md

 Klein, Naomi.
 (2000) *No Logo*.

-Mate, Gabor.
+Maté, Gabor.
 (2022) *The Myth of Normal: Trauma, Illness, & Healing in a Toxic Culture*.

-Mate, Gabor.
+Maté, Gabor.
 (2003) *When the Body Says No: The Cost of Hidden Stress*.

 Newport, Cal.
 (2019) *Digital Minimalism*.